 Pendulum swinging of the arm is a great exercise for frozen shoulder and a gentle way of improving mobility.
 Stand in a slightly bent over position and support the body weight with the unaffected arm on a chair or table.
 Swing the affected arm in back and forth and circular motions, starting small and gradually increasing the movement.

 Pole or wand exercises are a useful way of increasing the range of motion at the shoulder.
 Using a long object such as a broom handle held in both hands, the affected shoulder is taken out to the side as far as possible.
 Apply pressure using the good arm and broomstick to try to push it a bit further.
 Hold for 10 seconds and try to push a bit further again.
 This can be done in a number of positions.

 Mobilizations by a trainer or therapist are usually more effective than just exercises alone.
 A physical therapist will mobilize the shoulder at its end range of movement.
 Exercises should only be done by experienced therapists.

 One method involves lying on your back, raise the arm upwards.
 If the athlete can raise the arm 90 degrees then the weight of the arm will act as a mobilizing force.
 The therapist can either use short firm oscillating movements or sustained pressure at the end range of movement to increase joint range.

-Another technique is the same as above but the athlete is in the side lying position.
+Another technique is the same as above but the athlete is in the side-lying position.
 The arm is abducted (moved out to the side) to 90 degrees or as far as possible and then either sustained pressure or oscillating movements can be used.
-The less painful the restriction, the more vigorously the stretch / mobilisation can be applied.
-The therapist will usually judge this from the expression / reaction on the athletes face.
+The less painful the restriction, the more vigorously the stretch/mobilization can be applied.
+The therapist will usually judge this from the expression/reaction on the athlete’s face.

 Frozen shoulder stretching exercises